EAGAN, Minn. — It's time to come home.

 Jaguars kicker Josh Lambo hit a pair of 49-yard field goals against New Orleans, and punter Logan Cooke averaged 44 yards per punt.

-View images of games between the Vikings and Jaguars through the years.
+View photos of games between the Vikings and Jaguars through the years.

 Over The Years